-This is not a day trip, but a great option if you are already in the area.
+This is too far for a day trip from Zurich, but a great option if you are already in the area.
 I like it with kids because it’s not too demanding, it’s stroller-friendly, and the river and waterfalls provide a good distraction from the work of walking.

 |Trail:||5.5 km loop|